 Warm days and balmy summer evenings make the venue particularly attractive as there is a spacious outside balcony area and nearby children’s play area.
 All in all, the BYCC is a versatile WiFi-enabled location, ideal for corporate events, private and children’s parties, receptions, charity events, awards and presentation evenings, sports and social events, discos, exhibitions, fairs and workshops.
 Music nights are particularly popular and recent bands include Stage Fright and Cat Skellington.
 The BYCC organises other social events including Race Nights, Karaoke, a Halloween Horror Night as well as large all day events in Steyne Park including Bembridge Summer Festival.
 The main hall already hosts a wide range of activities including weekly classes covering everything from Zumba to Karate, there’s even a weekly art class.

 The BYCC also extends hospitality to local football and cricket clubs as well as providing facilities for local schools.
-The Lounge Bar is becoming increasingly popular, and is open every Friday, Saturday and Sunday from 6pm until 11:30pm.
+The Lounge Bar is open every Tuesday 8:30pm – 11pm, Wednesday 6pm – 11pm (April until September), Friday 6pm – 11pm and Saturday 6pm – 11pm.

 Many people in Bembridge are still unaware of what the BYCC offers and the committee hopes it will become an integral vibrant social establishment at the heart of the community.
 As one of the trustees explains: “People of my generation worked hard to raise the funds to build Bembridge Youth and Community Centre.
 We would all love to see it being used as it was originally intended – young and old alike!”